-How to use Raspberry Pi to monitor network?
+How to Use Raspberry Pi to Monitor Network Devices?
 (Nagios)

-Yes, Nagios from source is the best way to monitor your network on Raspberry Pi.
+I’ve tried a few other solutions that I’ll mention quickly, but in my opinion, using Nagios from the source is the best way to monitor your network on Raspberry Pi.
+And of course, I’ll give you the step-by-step installation process.

 What is the best way to get Nagios on Pi?